 Confident and experienced deception specialists will encourage (even insist) that you test the deception realism in your environment after you implement it.
 Not only does this validate that the deception is ‘working’ to meet your business objectives, but it will give you useful metrics like time-to-decieve, deception engagement time, coverage, and kill-chain hit ratios.

-The Fix: Blind test the strategy underlying your deployment.
+The Fix: Blind test the strategy underlying your deception technology deployment.
 See how ‘real’ your simulated adversary believes the decoys are.
 Did you miss something?
 This is worth doing regularly.